Toyota Tundra Insurance Rates

 Rates are averaged for all Toyota Tundra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheap Toyota Tundra Insurance
+How to Shop for Low Cost Toyota Tundra Insurance

-Finding cheaper rates on Toyota Tundra insurance takes being a safe and courteous driver, having good credit, paying for small claims out-of-pocket, and deciding if full coverage is necessary.
-Spend time shopping around every other policy renewal by requesting rates from direct car insurance companies, and also from local insurance agencies.
+Finding cheaper rates on car insurance requires avoiding accidents and violations, having a good credit score, being claim-free, and deciding if full coverage is necessary.
+Invest time comparing rates every couple of years by obtaining price quotes from direct insurance companies, and also from several local insurance agents.

-- Teenage drivers are charged the highest rates, with premiums being up to $452 each month if they have full coverage
+- Teenagers are charged the highest rates, possibly costing $452 each month if comprehensive and collision insurance is included

-- High-risk drivers that tend to have accidents or serious violations may have to pay on average $1,660 more annually for auto insurance
+- Higher risk drivers who have several accidents or serious violations pay on average $1,660 more each year for car insurance

 - Increasing comprehensive and collision deductibles could save as much as $550 each year